Dick LaRossa: Local Politics

-Election Results
+Election results

-This was the narrowest race of the year.
+The 1991 New Jersey Senate Republican primary for the 15th district was the narrowest race of the year.
 The 15th district, based in Trenton, was heavily Democratic.

 During the campaign, Stockman, who had sponsored the tax increase, defended it and referred to Republican proposals to repeal it as "snake oil."
 Stockman, the chair of the Senate County and Municipal Government Committee, had also sponsored a bill to reform tax assessment which critics said would create a mass exodus from larger cities, including Trenton.

-LaRossa became the first Republican to represent Trenton since 1946, the year he was born.